Jerome Rivera: Early career

-He was given a chance for a UFC contract on Dana White's Contender Series, fighting Luis Rodriguez at Dana White's Contender Series 27 on August 4, 2020.
+He was given a chance for a UFC contract on Dana White's Contender Series, fighting Ronaldo Rodriguez at Dana White's Contender Series 27 on August 4, 2020.
 He won the fight via unanimous decision, but was not offered an UFC contract.

 Ultimate Fighting Championship

 After his win on DWCS and not being offered a contract, Rivera was offered to make his UFC debut as a replacement for Matt Schnell after he was forced to pull out of the bout against Nam the week before.
 Rivera made his UFC debut against Tyson Nam on September 19, 2020, at UFC Fight Night: Covington vs. Woodley in a Bantamweight bout.
 He lost the fight via technical knockout early into the second round.

 Moving back down to Flyweight, Rivera faced Francisco Figueiredo at UFC on ESPN: Chiesa vs. Magny on January 20, 2021.
 He lost the bout via unanimous decision.

 Rivera faced Ode' Osbourne on February 6, 2021, at UFC Fight Night: Overeem vs. Volkov in a featherweight bout, as a replacement for Denys Bondar.
 Rivera lost the fight via knockout out in round one.

 Rivera faced Zhalgas Zhumagulov on July 10, 2021, at UFC 264 in a flyweight bout.
 He lost the fight via a guillotine choke in round one.

 On August 21, 2021, it was announced Rivera was released by the UFC.